FractalAsim/UnityShaderLib/README.md

   <summary>Cutoff</summary>
 <br>

-> Selectively Use of Clip/Discard/AlphaClipping to not draw certain parts of the
+> Selectively Use of Clip/Discard/AlphaClipping to not draw certain parts of the object

 -  <ins>CutoffAxis</ins>
     > Draw parts of the object within a selected axis and range in the world